jingjingccc/expo_GetStarted/README.md

 <Text></Text>

 -----------------------------------------------------------------------------

-> __Warning__  Some of the command installing the dependencies in the tutorial will make your SDK version downgrade to 1.0.0 which is no longer supported.
+:warning: **Warning** : Some of the command installing the dependencies in the tutorial will make your SDK version downgrade to 1.0.0 which is no longer supported.
 Then, the project will be unable to run.

-**Solution** : upgrade the expo SDK to a supported version by the following command
+:bulb:  **Solution** : upgrade the expo SDK to a supported version by the following command

 ```
 expo upgrade